cober2019/IOS-XE-Ops/README.rst

 **OSPF:**
 ---------------

-    Here you can refresh the OSPF neighbor table or add/modify neighbors.
+    Refresh OSPF neighbor table or add/modify neighbors.
 If you see a table with no neighbors, this indicates OSPF is enabled with no estblished neighbors.
     When Adding neighbors/networks, OSPF Proccesses are preloaded in the form.

 .. image:: https://github.com/cober2019/IOS-XE-Ops/blob/main/images/OSPFTables.PNG